 There is only one acceptable answer to this question and that answer is "you."

-However, if you make the wrong decision about how to receive your Medicare, your health could be managed by a budget analyst more concerned about the profits of a big insurance company than your best health outcome.
+However, if you make the wrong decision about how to receive your Medicare, your health could be managed by an insurance company's budget analyst often more concerned about the profits of his employer than your best health outcome.

 When you first go on Medicare - usually at age 65 but often later if you are still working - you can choose to receive your Medicare benefits through regular Medicare combined with a Medicare Supplement and a Medicare Part D drug plan.